Evaluating the Usefulness of Paratransgenesis for Malaria Control: Analysis

-We now discuss the stability of the above system in the following theorem.
-The proof is detailed in the Appendix . \begin{thm}{3.2} The equilibrium point $(0,0,r_{m2},0)$ of system (\ref{eqn:DDE_hetero_2}) is stable if and only if $R_0 \leq 1$.
-If any equilibrium point ($i_h^*,i_m^*,r_m*,\phi^*$) other than $(0,0,r_{m2},0)$ exists then such a point must satisfy $i_h^* > 0$, $i_m^* > 0$.
+We now discuss the stability of the above system in the following theorem. \begin{thm} The equilibrium point $(0,0,r_{df},0)$ of system (\ref{eqn:DDE_hetero_2}) is stable if and only if $R_0 \leq 1$.
+If any equilibrium point ($i_h,i_m,r_m,\phi$) other than $(0,0,r_{df},0)$ exists then such a point must satisfy $i_h > 0$, $i_m > 0$. \end{thm} \begin{proof}: It is easy to see that $(0,0,r_{df},0)$ is an equilibrium point of system (\ref{eqn:R_0_hetero}).
+Thus the equilibrium point $(0,0,r_{df},0)$ of system (\ref{eqn:DDE_hetero_2}) is stable if and only if $R_0 \leq 1$.
+We can linearize the system at $(0,0,r_{df},0)$ since $i_m$, $i_h$, $\phi$ and $r_m - r_{df}$ are very small and can be neglected.
+The linearized system is given by